-In Section 2 we give an overview of related work and expose the contribution of our work towards the discussed subject.
-Section 3 describes the geometry of our system, Section 4 is an epipolar geometry and Section 5 is about the procedure of stereo reconstruction.
-The focus of this article is on the analysis of system capabilities, given in Section 6.
-In Section 7 we present some experimental results.
-At the very end of the article we summarize the main conclusions and reveal some ideas for future work.
+In the next section we will overview the related work and expose the contribution of our work towards the discussed subject.
+Section 3 will describe the geometry of our system, Section 4 epipolar geometry and Section 5 procedure of stereo reconstruction.
+The focus of this article is on system capabilities analysis, which is given in Section 6.